Western Steppe Herders: Phenotypes

 Early Bronze Age Steppe populations such as the Yamnaya are believed to have had mostly intermediate complexions, brown eyes and dark hair, while the people of the Corded Ware culture had a higher proportion of blue eyes, most probably due to admixture with Western Hunter-Gatherers, who were predominantly blue-eyed.
 In Europe, besides WHG, Western Steppe Herders also admixed heavily with EEF (Early European Farmers), who, unlike WHG, were light skinned, with the derived SLC24A5 being fixed in the Anatolia Neolithic.
-A study from 2022 suggested that the skin tone of early WSH peoples had brown eyes, brown hair, and intermediate complexions.
+This admixture resulted in an increase in lighter phenotypes among later Proto-Indo-Iranian Sintashta_MLBA populations (blond hair ~38.5%, blue eyes ~30.8%, pale skin ~7.7%), as well as in parallel Sintashta-like steppe cultures, with this trend peaking in the Beaker culture ancestral to Celtic and some Germanic groups.
+However, Lazaridis et al. (2022) indicate that the composite phenotype of blond hair, blue eyes, and pale skin was extremely rare in a single individual, even across later Bronze Age steppe populations.
+The same study also suggested that the skin tone of early WSH peoples had brown eyes, brown hair, and intermediate complexions.
 The authors noted that the use of an "intermediate" skin tone phenotype, are those commonly found in present-day Mediterranean populations, as opposed to "pale" ones in present-day Northern Europeans, with the latter being the result of continuous selection pressure across time.

 The rs12821256 allele of the KITLG gene that controls melanocyte development and melanin synthesis, which is associated with blond hair and first found in an Ancient North Eurasian individual from Siberia dated to around 15,000 BC, is later found in three Eastern Hunter-Gatherers from Samara, Motala and Ukraine, and several later individuals with WSH ancestry.
 Geneticist David Reich concludes that the massive migration of people bearing Ancient North Eurasian ancestry probably brought this mutation to Europe, explaining why there are hundreds of millions of copies of this SNP in modern Europeans.

 In general, the inhabitants of the Southern Arc had darker pigmentation on average than those of the north (Europe outside the Southern Arc and the Eurasian steppe).
 When examining composite pigmentation phenotypes, researchers observed that while average pigmentation did indeed differentiate between populations of the Southern Arc and the north, light phenotypes were found in both areas at similar early dates, growing in parallel in the more recent millennia of history, making light pigmentation in West Eurasia the result of constant selection pressure across time.

 A study in 2015 found that Yamnaya had the highest ever calculated genetic selection for height of any of the ancient populations tested.
 A 2024 study argues that the different amounts of Yamnaya/Steppe-like ancestry in Northern and Southern Europeans is responsible for the difference in height.
 In addition, "based on osteological evidence, the Yamnaya people were tall and had dolichocephalic crania (the average male was 175.5 cm in height), while the representatives of Catacomb culture were stockier and had more brachycephalic crania."